Driven by a multi-discipline team of business and professional leaders involved in the Katy community

 There is an invisible nature of single homeless mothers that lack the resources or the psychological resolve to report their homeless status and seek help.

 Katy Cares was founded to provide a structured solution to this dire need.

-To equip our residents and participants with the necessary emotional, social, spiritual and educational skill sets that can support them to become economically independent and accomplish and maintain a professional career through professional partnerships, and community engagement.
+To equip our program participants with the necessary emotional, social, spiritual and educational skillsets that can support them to become economically independent, and accomplish and maintain a professional career through our business and community partnerships.

 Our values drive our approach, our organizational culture, and our objectives.
 These values are essential in the way we think, work, act and execute.

 Ms. Melissa Chapman

 - Employ personnel to manage and sustain trauma-informed and goal-oriented residence